tp-link-extender/MercuryCore/README.md

 -   Run `docker compose up -d` to start the database
 -   Copy the `.env.example` file to `.env` to set up the environment variables (if the containers are set up on localhost, likely nothing needs to be changed)
 -   Open a terminal and navigate to the directory of the repository
--   Run `bun i -g pm2` to install pm2, the node process manager
--   Run `bun -b prod` to install dependencies and build the website
+-   Run `bun -b prod` to install dependencies and begin building
+-   Run `bun ./build` (not to be confused with `bun build`) to start Mercury Core.
--   Run `pm2 start --interpreter ~/.bun/bin/bun build` to start the website as a background process.
+    -   Several methods can be used to run it as a background process as well.

-You can run other commands to manage the process, see `pm2 --help` for more information.

-# Mercury's stack
+# Mercury Core's stack

 Mercury's frontent is built with [Svelte](https://svelte.dev), a UI framework that compiles to vanilla JS, and [SvelteKit](https://kit.svelte.dev), a powerful full-stack framework for building transitional apps.

 The site uses [Typescript](https://typescripts.org) throughout, a language that adds type extensions ontop of Javascript.
-An IDE that supports intellisense is recommended to make development easier.
+Intellisense and type checking are used as well, as they help to prevent bugs and improve understanding of the codebase.

 [SurrealDB](https://surrealdb.com) is used as the database, a powerful multi-model database that easily allows for storing and querying the highly relational data used in Mercury.

 [Vite](https://vitejs.dev) brings the stack for the website together, giving an extremely fast and responsive development environment, as well as zero-downtime deployments.

-[Caddy](https://caddyserver.com) is used as a reverse proxy server, which allows for automatic HTTPS and TLS certificates, rewriting URLs, and provides a simpler configuration interface than nginx.
+[Caddy](https://caddyserver.com) is used as a reverse proxy server, which allows for automatic HTTPS and TLS certificates, rewriting URLs, and provides a simpler configuration interface than popular alternatives like Apache or nginx.

 ## Route structure